AMIS-Services/kafka-introduction-workshop/environment/readme.md

 Note the numbers shown on each of the containers: these are the ports on which the applications in the containers are exposed on the Docker Host machine.

+Note: to very quickly get started with Apache Kafka, you do not even have to install it locally.
+You can instantiate - for free! - a Kafka Cluster in the CloudKarafka cloud service and configure all programmatic Kafka interaction with that instance instead of with a local instance.
+Follow the instructions in this blog article [A Free Apache Kafka Cloud Service – and how to quickly get started with it](https://technology.amis.nl/cloud/a-free-apache-kafka-cloud-service-and-how-to-quickly-get-started-with-it/) to get your CloudKarafka instance up and running. (you may abandon the article once you have completed the section *Try out the new Cloud Karafka Ducky Plan Instance* )

 * [Prepare Docker Compose](#preparing-docker-compose)